dubinsky/dubinsky/_posts/2011-01-31-native-libraries-with-maven.md

     </executions>
 </plugin>
 ```
-The chosen phase has to be early enough to make the libraries available during "execute", "test" and "package" activities.<br />
+The chosen phase has to be early enough to make the libraries available during "execute", "test" and "package" activities.

 ### Set up unit tests ###